Forms: Set limits on the number of items you will sell

 What if a buyer needs to try again with a new credit card?

 If the buyer doesn't complete the payment within five minutes, the inventory is "returned to the shelf."
-The order will still show in your LGL Forms account as "Unpaid".
+The order will still show in LGL Forms as "Unpaid".

 As with other payment forms that failed to process, you can send the donor a link so they can try finishing the order again.
 You can find this Complete payment link in your submission list, in the Summary column: